6ce/Roblox-UWP-Addy-Dumper/README.md

 # RBXUWPAddyDumper
-originally released as U_Dumper.exe in U_Releases discord server
+Originally released as U_Dumper.exe in U_Releases discord server

+# Disclaimer
+I did not create this, this was made by "@U_M9" on Discord - the code itself was obtained through dnSpy